Resources for Leader Training

 General Duties of a Peer Leader

-- Enroll in the Workshop training course, CAS 352 Issues in Group Leadership and complete all assigned work for the course.
+- Enroll in the PLTL Workshop training course, CASC 352, 353, 354, or 355, and complete all assigned work for the course.
 Assigned work usually includes a weekly journal, several short assignments, and a research project.

-- Prepare adequately for each Workshop session, including time for independent review of the course material.
+- Prepare adequately for each PLTL Workshop session, and set aside time for independent review of the course material.

-- Lead weekly Workshop sessions during the designated times.
+- Lead weekly PLTL Workshop sessions during the designated times.

-- Maintain the attendance records for your Workshop group.
+- Maintain the attendance records for your PLTL Workshop group.

 - Informally evaluate the progress of individual group members.

 - There may be other duties that vary by department.